smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 | Array-based         | -        | +        | -        | +        |
 Table 1.
 Relative strengths and weaknesses of spatial transcriptomics technologies by general category.

-Array-based methods use tissue frozen below the temperature at which RNA degrades (fresh-frozen; FF), though some array-based methods like ... can use (FFPE).

 ::::::::::::::::::::::::::::: callout